ingeniousambivert/Feathers-React-Starter/README.md

 ## Terms and License

 - Released under the [MIT](https://choosealicense.com/licenses/mit/)
-- Use it for personal and commercial projects, but please don’t republish, redistribute, or resell the template.
+- Use it for personal and commercial projects, but please don’t republish, redistribute, or resell the boilerplate.
 - Attribution is not required, although it is really appreciated.